KBLAgents/ai-agent/README.md

 1. Confirm the `src/api/.env` has been created succesfully and the `PROJECT_CONNECTION_STRING` is populated referencing the newly created resources.

-1. Create the sqlite database with organization data based on `src/api/database/organizaton_entities.sql` by running
+1. Create the sqlite database with organization data based on `src/api/database/organizaton_entities.sql` by running the `Generate database` task using the Command Palette (Ctrl+Shift+P) or by running the following commands in the terminal:

    ```bash
    # navigate to the database directory